Why Smart People Fail the California Bar Exam

 · Your goal must be to hit every issue, even the small ones.
 When you do, the graders have no choice but to pass you, even if your rule statements or analysis aren’t perfect.

-· Once you learn the typical fact patterns that trigger each cluster, spotting becomes automatic and your essays instantly level up.
+· Once you learn the fact patterns that trigger these clusters, spotting becomes automatic and your essays immediately improve.

 2. Poor Time Allocation